- What is the extent of the problem of human trafficking?

 We are rolling out systemic change where we work.
 For example, on International Women’s Day the President of India, Ram Nath Kovind, launched nationally a unique course we have developed to access national skill development programmes.
 We know that one NGO cannot solve the whole problem, so our focus on systemic change is key.

-- Do you honestly believe you can end slavery?
+- Do you honestly believe you can end human trafficking?